PierrePIRONIN/ProgrammingPhoenix-hello/README.md

 # Hello

-This is the tutorial project I follow during the [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) book reading.
+This is the tutorial project I follow during the first chapter of [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) book reading.

 ## Learn more